QuakeWatch Server Manual

 status-report log files older than this value

-the log files will never be deleted.
-If this parameter is not
+case the log files will never be deleted.
+If this parameter is

 stRptRemoteDir = "directory"